nkanagno/alan-kay-chatbot/README.md

 ## Configure your OpenAi api key

-To configure your OpenAI API key, navigate to the main [OpenAI platform website](https://platform.openai.com/) After obtaining your API key, add it to a .env file in your project root with the following format:
+To configure your OpenAI API key, navigate to the main [OpenAI platform website](https://platform.openai.com/).

+After obtaining your API key, add it to a `.env` file in your project root with the following format:
 ```
 OPENAI_API_KEY=your_api_key_here
 ```